Hoppin John Recipe

 Sure!
 Start the pork and vegetables on the stovetop.
 Then add everything to a slow cooker.
 Cover and cook on low for 7-8 hours.
 (Or high for 4-5 hours.)
 Cook the rice separately.

 Yes!
-Dried black-eyed peas would also work in this beans and rice recipe, but it will take much longer to cook, about 1-2 hours.
-Be sure to cook until the beans are nice and tender, and you might have to add some extra liquid due to evaporation!
+Dried black-eyed peas would also work in this recipe, but it will take much longer to cook, about 1-2 hours.
+Be sure to cook until the beans are nice and tender, and you might need to add extra liquid to account for evaporation!
 Since you are cooking for a long time this way, I also recommend adding a bay leaf.

-This cajun black-eyed peas and rice recipe is only slightly spicy!
-The Cajun seasoning has cayenne pepper which adds a bit of a kick.
-If you want, you can use a little less cajun seasoning and replace the rest with paprika.
+This Cajun black-eyed peas and rice recipe is only slightly spicy!
+The Cajun seasoning has cayenne pepper, which adds a bit of a kick.
+If you want, you can use a little less Cajun seasoning and replace the rest with paprika.
+Or swap all the Cajun seasoning for Old Bay seasoning, which is similar but less spicy.

 Video